blazium-engine/blazium-docs/contributing/workflow/bug_triage_guidelines.rst

 -  *Plugin*: relates to problems encountered while writing plugins.
 -  *Porting*: relates to some specific platforms or exporting projects.
 -  *Rendering*: relates to the 2D and 3D rendering engines.
--  *Shaders*: relates to the Godot shader language or visual shaders.
+-  *Shaders*: relates to the Blazium shader language or visual shaders.
 -  *Tests*: relates to unit tests.
--  *Thirdparty*: relates to third-party libraries used in Godot.
+-  *Thirdparty*: relates to third-party libraries used in Blazium.
 -  *XR*: relates to Augmented Reality or Virtual Reality.

 Issues would typically correspond to only one topic, though it's not